zoearen/dig245-css-self-portrait/README.md

 - [ ] Create those elements with HTML `<div>` tags
 - [ ] Use CSS properties to adjust the color, position, rotation, height, width, z-index, etc. of your elements
 - [ ] Use only HTML and CSS for graphics; Do not add image or SVG files to the code.
+- [ ] Use Javascript to display the current mouse x,y position on the page

 #### Publish
 - [ ] [Save and refresh](https://github.com/omundy/learn-computing/blob/main/topics-keyboard-shortcuts.md#web-development-edit-save-refresh-loop) your work in the browser often to see your changes.